-The Richard DeVos Graduate School of Management Northwood University 4000 Whiting Drive Midland, MI 48640-2398 USA
+Northwood University Attn: DeVos Registrar 4000 Whiting Drive Midland, MI 48640-2398 USA

-- 4. Writing Sample A 30 minute writing meant to gauge raw writing ability is required.
-(Not required for the MSOL program). - 5.
-Interview A professional graduate interview conducted by a DeVos Admissions Representative is required.

-6. Commitment Deposit - If accepted, a commitment deposit will be required to confirm your space in the program.
+- 4. Writing Sample A 30 minute writing meant to gauge raw writing ability is required. - 5.
+Interview A professional graduate interview conducted by a DeVos Admissions Representative is required. - 6.
+Commitment Deposit If accepted, a commitment deposit will be required to confirm your space in the program.
 This non-refundable deposit will reserve your position in the class and will be applied toward your program expenses.
 (Not required for the MS programs).